Information for Current Students

 Also of interest may be this essay on mental health and academia, also written by alumna Mara Suttman-Lea '17.

 ...complete my First-Year Review?

 All first year students are required to complete a brief First-Year Review with their advisor.
-You may download the form, First Year Review Sheet, which must be turned in to the Graduate Program Assistant by July 1.
+You may download the form, First Year Review Sheet, which must be turned in to the Graduate Program Coordinator by July 1.

 Should you wish to work with a different faculty member other than your assigned first year advisor, you are welcome to do so.
 Make sure to let your assigned advisor know, and verify that the alternate faculty member is willing to serve as your advisor moving forward.
 Please let the Graduate Program Assistant know about the change as well.